ibm-cloud-architecture/refarch-cloudnative-resiliency/README.md

 ## Resiliency in BlueCompute
 BlueCompute sample application is designed to provide HA when running in a single location, in fact both Inventory and Social Review Microservices are hosted in Docker groups.
 IBM Container services provides a continous monitoring of those groups and in case of problems (or increased demand) it will take care of standing up new containers and of adding them to the group.

-Something similar happens with Inventory-BFF and Scovial-BFF services through BlueMix Autoscaling Service.
+Something similar happens with Inventory-BFF and Scovial-BFF services through Bluemix Autoscaling Service.

 More information about mechanism available in Bluemix for HA are available at this [link](BMX_HA.md)